 - Book travel and accommodation

 If the show is a big one, the best hotels close to the venue will fill up fast, so book in plenty of time to get a bed for the night in close proximity to your destination.
 If it’s an early start, your team will need their rest to perform at their best.
+This is one of the absolute essentials to cross off as early as possible on your trade show preparation checklist.

 - Comp your best clients